duct-framework/duct/README.md

 Copyright © 2017 James Reeves

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Leiningen plugin distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 Leiningen template distributed under the MIT license.